Dans-labs/dariah/docs/Dux.md

 Helpers
 ---------------------------------------------------------------------------
 ### entityHead
-Computes the a title for an item, based on the
+Computes the title for an item, based on the
 [data model]({{site.serverBase}}/models/data.yaml)
 or on specialized functions, defined here.
 See also [repr](#repr).